-One of the common questions that people going to China will ask themselves is how they can communicate with people outside of the country.
-The purpose of this article is to present and analyze each of the possibilities for making calls and video calls from China.
+One of the most common questions that people traveling to China have is how to communicate with people outside of the country.
+The purpose of this article is to present and analyze each of the options available for making calls and video calls from China.

-As you should already know, a large number of apps and websites can’t be accessed freely in China, and you are going to need a VPN or an alternative system to get around the Great Firewall of China.
+As you may already know, many apps and websites are not easily accessible in China, and you will need a VPN or an alternative system to bypass the Great Firewall of China.

 Despite the fact that some inaccurate news is still circulating online, Skype is NOT blocked in China.

 However, if you try to download the Skype app on the iOS app market or one of the Android markets (Google Play is blocked) once you’re in China, you won’t find it.
 In addition, if you want to access the Skype webpage, you will be redirected to a Chinese webpage (skype.gmw.cn) where you will download a modified version of Skype that complies with Chinese regulations.
-Complying with Chinese regulations means that communications are redirected (and monitored) via a Skype partner in China.
+Complying with Chinese regulations means that communications are redirected (and monitored) via 21vianet the Microsoft local partner in China.

 If you want to use Skype in China, I recommend that you download it to all of your devices before going, or if you’re already in China, that you download it with a VPN active directly from the official website and not from the Chinese version.